-Is the NHS funding crisis of our own making?
+Is the NHS crisis of our own making?

-The recent funding announcement from the Prime Minister promises £20bn extra for the NHS over the next 5 years.
-It is a welcome change from the 7 year period of austerity that the NHS has endured, but the deal is unlikely to be enough to keep up with rising demands, let alone raise standards. it is now clear that the lasting price of austerity has been the inability of the NHS to prepare for the future.
-Population changes and higher numbers of patients with chronic conditions have been predicted for many years.
-Add this to the impact of cuts from social care and the lack of a workforce strategy and the evidence points to the NHS crisis being very much of our own making.
+The funding announcement in Autumn 2018 from the Prime Minister promised £20bn extra for the NHS over the next 5 years.
+Although this was a welcome change from the 7 year period of austerity that the NHS has endured, the deal is unlikely to be enough to keep up with rising demands, let alone raise standards.
+Boris Johnson announced further money in August and September 2019, however it turned out that not all of this was actually new money.
+The consensus of opinion is that even with this new money, after almost a decade of underfunding and cuts the NHS is struggling now and it certainly can not prepare for the future.
+Demand for the NHS is rising due to population changes and a higher numbers of patients with chronic and multiple conditions, something which has been predicted for many years.
+Add to this the impact of deep cuts in social care budgets and the lack of a workforce strategy and the evidence points to the NHS crisis being very much of our own making.

 - The NHS is half way through a decade of record underfunding - lowest average rises (2010/11 -2020/21).